 A German archaeological team led by Ludwig Borchardt discovered the bust in 1912 in Thutmose’s workshop.
 It has been kept at various locations in Germany since its discovery.

-The bust is 48 centimetres tall and weighs about 20 kilograms.
+The bust is 48 centimeters tall and weighs about 20 kilograms.
 It is made of a limestone core covered with painted stucco layers.
 The face is completely symmetrical and almost intact, but the left eye lacks the inlay present in the right.
 Nefertiti wears her characteristic blue crown known as the “Nefertiti cap crown” .She also wears a broad collar with a floral pattern.

 It is currently on display at the Neues Museum in Berlin, where it was originally displayed before World War II.